berretterry/sdm-proxy-cluster/README.md

 - [ ] tags: These are the tags you want put on all of your resources in AWS and especially SDM
 - [ ] aws_region: This is required for deployment and will be the region that everything is deployed in.
 - [ ] existing_users: This is a list of existing user emails that you would like to have workflow access to these resources.
-- [ ] Resources: This select True or False for whether or not you want **Resources available:**
+- [ ] Resources: Select True or False for whichever resources you would like to deploy.

+      **Resources available:**

   - SSH and simple web server
   - RDP Windows server
   - RDS MySQL database